1533 Mandler Hall

 - Each student must fulfill a quantitative methods requirement, either by taking two quantitative methods courses approved by the Graduate Affairs Committee (currently 201A and 201B), or by showing a satisfactory knowledge of these courses through an examination.

-- In addition to the quantitative methods requirement, each student is expected to take four proseminars and four approved courses from the list prepared by the Graduate Affairs Committee.
-All course work must be completed by the end of the third year.
+- In addition to the quantitative methods requirement, each student is expected to take at least three proseminars in the first year.
+One additional proseminar must be completed by the end of the second year.
+Four additional approved courses from the list prepared by the Graduate Affairs Committee must be completed by the end of the third year.

 Each first-year graduate student is required to submit a research paper on his or her research project (Psychology 270ABC).
 The paper should be comparable in style, length, and quality to papers published in the normal, refereed journals of the student’s research area.
 (The publication manual of the American Psychological Association, fourth edition, 1995, gives an acceptable format.)